The bustling Sturgeon Bay waterfront, circa 1920s

 The beginning of a new life

-On March 29, 2018, the historic Teweles and Brandeis Granary -- downtown Sturgeon Bay’s last extant icon to Door County’s agricultural past -– was successfully moved to its new home on the city’s east side.
+On March 29, 2018, the historic Teweles and Brandeis Granary -- downtown Sturgeon Bay’s last extant icon to Door County’s agricultural past -– was successfully moved to its temporary home on the city’s east side [as of June 2019, the Granary is happily back to its original home on the west side and proceeding with restoration and renovation for new public use].
 As the community gathered to watch and celebrate, Rev. Allin Walker delivered the following words of welcome and dedication, pausing to spread soil brought from the granary’s original westside waterfront home.

 You who are gathered here are the dreamers and the doers and the healers and the makers of new possibilities.
 In your names I ask you to join me in welcoming the historic granary to its new home and in blessing its new space: the ground it will rest on, the sky it will soar into, the water it will overlook and the history it embodies.